amotion/revisionary/README.md

 # Revisionary 0.2

-Send flattened PNG revisions to Dropbox from within Photoshop
+Save PNG revisions to Dropbox from within Photoshop

 ## Installation